Ramlz/omfk/README.md

 create build directory and build the kernel binary

 - flash :
-build the kernel bibary  and flash it to the device
+build the kernel binary  and flash it to the device

 - test :
 build, flash the kernel binary and launch minicom on `/dev/ttyACMO` (NOTE: